Is FedEx Corporation (FDX) a Keeper?

-FedEx Corporation (NYSE:FDX) went down by -0.02% from its latest closing price compared to the recent 1-year high of $305.66.
-The company’s stock price has collected -4.39% of loss in the last five trading sessions.
-Press Release reported on 01/26/21 that FedEx Ground President and CEO Henry J. Maier to Retire July 31
+FedEx Corporation (NYSE:FDX) went up by 2.83% from its latest closing price compared to the recent 1-year high of $305.66.
+The company’s stock price has collected 2.20% of gains in the last five trading sessions.
+MarketWatch.com reported 8 hours ago that FedEx Corp. stock outperforms competitors on strong trading day

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.